Yuan Zi

-Yuan Zi (袁滋) (739 – July 19, 818), courtesy name Deshen (德深), formally the Duke of Huaiyang (淮陽公), was an official and general of the Chinese Tang Dynasty, serving briefly as chancellor during the reigns of Emperor Shunzong and Emperor Xianzong.
+Yuan Zi (袁滋) (739 – July 19, 818), courtesy name Deshen (德深), noble title Duke of Huaiyang (淮陽公), was an official and general of the Chinese Tang dynasty, serving briefly as chancellor during the reigns of Emperor Shunzong and Emperor Xianzong.

 Background

 Yuan Zi was born in 739, during the reign of Emperor Xuanzong.
 His family was from Cai Prefecture (蔡州, in modern Zhumadian, Henan).
-It traced its ancestry from a clan of Han Dynasty officials, including Yuan An (who, however, was not a direct ancestor), with direct descendance through a line of officials of Han, Cao Wei, Jin Dynasty (266–420), Liu Song, Liang Dynasty, Northern Zhou, Sui Dynasty, and Tang Dynasty.
+It traced its ancestry from a clan of Han dynasty officials, including Yuan An (who, however, was not a direct ancestor), with direct descendance through a line of officials of Han, Cao Wei, Jin dynasty (266–420), Liu Song, Liang dynasty, Northern Zhou, Sui dynasty, and Tang dynasty.
 His grandfather Yuan Zhixuan (袁知玄) served as a prefectural official, while his father Yuan Chu (袁廚) served as a county magistrate.

 Yuan Zi was said to be studious in his youth, and as his brother-in-law Yuan Jie (元結, note different surname) was already a prefectural prefect who had a good reputation, he lived with Yuan Jie while he studied.
 He interpreted the ancient works well, and Yuan Jie respected him.
 He later lived as a guest in the region of Jing Prefecture (荊州, in modern Jingzhou, Hubei) and Ying Prefecture (郢州, in modern Wuhan, Hubei) and taught students.